devmc-ee/weirdo-chat-vue/README.md

 - Reversing the letters within each word (while preserving the original word order).
 - Encoding the message using the SHA-512 algorithm.

-The conversation is limited by the VITE_MAX_MESSAGES_IN_POOL value defined in the .env file.
+The conversation is limited by the VITE_MAX_MESSAGES_IN_POOL value messages.

 ## Project Setup